rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

 1. Download Windows Server VHD Image (evaluation version, usable for 180 days):

-    > If you don't have a specific Windows Server version in mind, I suggest you use the latest one.
-There is also a 2008 R2 version available that does not require registration with Microsoft, but due to some non-investigated issue, I wasn't able to run it.
+    > If you don't have a specific Windows Server version in mind, I suggest you use Windows Server 2019, as it is [officially supported by IPA], at the time of this writing (Windows Server 2022 should follow shortly).

     * [Windows Server 2022](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) - select VHD
     * [Windows Server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019) - select VHD